tess61/zero_day/README.md

-this is done by webterm
+this is done by webterm and i don't think